shshen-closer/KeCoin_USTC_CausalML_Challenge/README.md

 after training, the model file will be stored in runs/, you can find model_name (e.g., 1667485939) in there.

 `python test4task3.py {model_name}`

+**It takes several hours to finish this, because we choose more than 1 million samples to output stable results as possible. **

 finally, prepare submission:

 `python processing.py`

 **The output adj_matirx.npy is our result.
-Noting it is hard to get totally same results due to we have different seeds for training and different records for testing every time, but the deviation should be acceptable**
+Noting that it is hard to get totally same results due to we have different seeds for training and choose different samples for testing every time, but the deviation should be acceptable**

 ## For task4:
 first, go to task4/: